ahmadiehsan/personal_docs/docs/data_science/metrics/regression/rmse.md

 - **Penalizes large errors** more than MAE, which makes it more useful when large errors are particularly undesirable
 - **Lower values** indicate better model performance.

+!!! info

+    RMSE is sensitive to outliers; when data contains many outliers, it is recommended to using mean absolute error (MAE) instead.

 ## Formula

 $$